Platform Design in Policy and Industry

 • Design-Focused Regulation: KGI advances research and policy analysis on platform regulation, including the implementation of the EU’s Digital Services Act and the UK’s online safety regime.
 Through reports and commentary, KGI highlights practical pathways for the EU to align recommender system design with user rights, ensure the effectiveness of child safety strategies, and strengthen design-focused risk assessment requirements for platforms.
 This work provides evidence-based insights to strengthen policy implementation and ensure that its protections translate into meaningful public benefit.

-• Age assurance: KGI conducts technical analysis of the effectiveness of age assurance mechanisms that have become a focal point for kids online safety debates, engages with the designers of these systems, and connects technical findings with policy discussions around the world.
+• Age Assurance: KGI conducts technical analysis of the effectiveness of age assurance mechanisms that have become a focal point for kids online safety debates, engages with the designers of these systems, and connects technical findings with policy discussions around the world.

 Latest Work